What is your carbon footprint?

 Want to learn more about Ethanol versus Biodiesel?

 Find out how you can be friendly to the environment and your wallet at the same time.
 This article provides easy, smart, and doable ways to make small changes in your lifestyle at home that will add up on your Carbon Footprint Calculator and your budget calculator!
 Check out this link provided to us by a local Girl Scout troop: https://www.onemainfinancial.com/ways-to-save-money-by-going-green.

 The Energy Star program makes it easy for consumers to find great energy efficient products when shopping.
 Simply look for this blue logo especially when searching for new appliances.
 Also, there are many great tax credits available for those who purchase energy efficient appliances, home improvement supplies, even cars!
 Check out this website for more information on federal credits and rebates: http://www.energystar.gov/index.cfm?c=products.pr_tax_credits.

 CEC Sustainable Living Demo Home Tours:

-Tours of the CEC Sustainable Living Demonstration Home will be led by Facility and Grounds Director, Jeremy Mussoni, on the 3rd Wednesday of the month at 4:00.
-The fee for these tours is $5.00 per person.
+Tours of the CEC Sustainable Living Demonstration Home are available by appointment.
+Call 765-855-3188 for more details.
 Learn more about these tours and the demo home.